RM0.00

 At Muzium Kraf, Mr Lazim Ismail conducts workshops and offers reasonably priced canting and colouring classes for batik textiles.
 These classes are customised to fit the specific needs of the visitors, taking into consideration factors such as size and material specifications.
 We brought Ashraf here and had him try one of Mr Lazim’s batik canting kits.

-Batik Canting is an Indonesian method of making batik.
+Batik canting is an Indonesian method of making batik.
 The term canting refers to a small tool used to put melted wax on cloth.
 The cloth is then dyed with different colours to create designs.
 The wax stops the dye from seeping into the covered parts.
 A batik canting kit is simply a set of tools used for this batik technique.

 For adults, batik kit might include a canting tool for applying melted wax, dyes for colouring, and fabric for making the batik.
 Our son was given all that but the canting tool.
 He was to use paintbrushes instead.
 A kit suitable for children.
 Earlier, we let Ashraf select the design himself and he selected one with a ship motif.